apache/gravitino/docs/gravitino-use-iceberg.md

 This software is licensed under the Apache License version 2."
 ---

-## Using Apache Iceberg as a Catalog in Gravitino
+## Using Apache Iceberg as a catalog in Gravitino

 Gravitino provides the ability to use Apache Iceberg as a catalog for managing your data.
 This guide walks you through the steps to create a catalog using Iceberg within Gravitino.